scsitape/stenc/man/stenc.rst

    **on**
       Data read from the device will be decrypted and only encrypted tape blocks can be read.
-The drive only output data it is able to decrypt, and will not read unencrypted data on the drive.
+The drive will only read data it is able to decrypt, and will not read unencrypted data on the drive.

    **mixed**